neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/quiz.md

 ---

+## Which of the following statements is WRONG?

+* [ ] Selectors are used to target the HTML elements you want to style.
+* [ ] A declaration block is surrounded by curly braces.
+* [ ] A property and value pair is called a declaration.
+* [x] A ruleset can contain only one declaration.

+Points: 1

+Feedback_correct: That's right.
+Feedback_incorrect: No, a ruleset can contain multiple declarations, separated by semicolons.

+type: multiple_choice

+---

-### Which of the following selectors is a type selector?
+## Which of the following selectors is a type selector?

 * [ ] `.teaser`
 * [x] `p`